solrey3/nix-config/README.md

 # nix-config
-My valiant attempt at a Nix config for all my linux/mac systems.
+My valiant attempt at a Nix config for all my linux and mac systems.